If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 Are there side effects related to stopping Avonex treatment?

 No, you shouldn’t experience any side effects from stopping Avonex treatment.
 Avonex is not known to cause symptoms of withdrawal.
+(These symptoms are side effects that happen when you stop taking a drug your body is dependent on.)

 But when you stop treatment with Avonex, your symptoms of multiple sclerosis (MS) or clinically isolated syndrome (CIS) may worsen.
 This is because Avonex was working to help ease your symptoms.
 If you stop taking the drug, it’s possible that your symptoms may get worse.